ddubl/vault/vault/sfv.md

   poke
   punish

+What space do I occupy?
+How?
+Hands to neutral, relaxed
 ## situations
 find ways to walk
 string attacks so you can confirm, conserve timings and diverge options
 #eg

+-> specifics char

 ### common
 ![[sfv.akuma^#Situations.post-throw.Dash]] > demon: o.wakeup.4f